 The basic science behind phototherapy is using pulsed light to destroy a certain target or “chromophore.”
 We can target melanin (dark spots), oxyhemoglobin (vessels), or hair follicles.
 We use different wavelengths of light to reach these targets and destroy them.
 Phototherapy is not a laser but a light device.
 Lasers have one wavelength while IPL or BBL have multiple—that is why we can treat many concerns at once.
 (You can see a comparison of IPL vs. BBL in a related blog post.)

 There are many laser and light devices on the market.
-In our office, we have Broad Band Light made by Sciton®.
+In our office, we have BroadBand Light made by Sciton®.
 The treatment works best on lighter skin tones.
 Asian skin is the darkest I feel comfortable treating with BBL.
 The light system must be able to tell the difference between dark spots and skin color.
-If they are too similar, then a burn, blister, or hyperpigmentation are all possible.
+If they are too similar, then a burn, blister, and hyperpigmentation are all possible.

-We can treat almost every area of the body.
-The most common areas are the face, neck, chest, and hands.
-A series of treatments is recommended; 3 to 6 treatments are usually sufficient, and they are done every 3 to 5 weeks.
+For skin rejuvenation, a series of BBL treatments is recommended; 3 to 6 treatments are usually sufficient, and they are done every 3 to 5 weeks.
 It is not recommended to have sun exposure or use a self-tanning cream 4 to 6 weeks before receiving a treatment.

 View this post on Instagram